beevo/joke-app/Readme.md

 - `nginx`, acting as the webserver.
 - `php`, the PHP-FPM container with the 7.4 PHPversion.
-- `db` which is the MySQL database container with a **MySQL 8.0** image.

 ## Installation

-1. 😀 Clone this rep.
+1. Clone this repo.

 2. Run `docker-compose up -d`

-3. The 3 containers are deployed:
+3. The 2 containers are deployed:

 ```
-Creating symfony-docker_db_1    ... done
 Creating symfony-docker_php_1   ... done
 Creating symfony-docker_nginx_1 ... done
 ```

-4. Use this value for the DATABASE_URL environment variable of Symfony:
+4. Install Symfony composer dependencies
 ```
-DATABASE_URL=mysql://app_user:helloworld@db:3306/app_db?serverVersion=5.7
+docker exec -it  joke-app_php_1 bash
+composer install
 ```

-You could change the name, user and password of the database in the `env` file at the root of the project.
+## References
+Used https://medium.com/@ger86/how-to-integrate-docker-into-a-symfony-based-project-f06164dc7944 for direction in setting up docker container.